By Bernie on 15 Jan 2013

 Here is my take on the story: aside from the fact that the photo above displays a fine pair of belugas, I wonder if the modern world will ever see a naked female Muslim scientist.
 I wouldn't hold my breath.

-Mail Online, 15 Jun 2011, Princess of whales: How a naked female scientist tries to tame belugas in the freezing Arctic
+UK Daily Mail Online, 15 Jun 2011, Princess of whales: How a naked female scientist tries to tame belugas in the freezing Arctic

 Braving sub-zero temperatures, she has thrown caution — and her clothes — to the wind to tame two beluga whales in a unique and controversial experiment.